 From the moment you step through the door into The Mahal, you’ll find modern elegance in every aspect.
 Enjoy a pre-dinner drink in the relaxed bar area, or simply head into the restaurant where our team will be happy to recommend dishes based on your personal preferences, and wines to complement your chosen courses.

 At The Mahal restaurant, the menus are inspired by a love of progressive Indian cuisine, brought to life by continuous research into ever-evolving regional recipes, and combined with a dedication to using only the finest British ingredients.
-Unique and innovative, our award-winning team – headed by Chef Anuj Thakur, create menus that showcase the best of the season.
+Unique and innovative, our award-winning team create menus that showcase the best of the season.

-From a 7-course tasting menu, to an à la carte and lunch menu, and not forgetting afternoon tea- explore the vibrant and bold flavours and textures of India, that combine and celebrate the diverse regional methods of cooking.
+From a 7-course tasting menu, to an à la carte and lunch menu- explore the vibrant and bold flavours and textures of India, that combine and celebrate the diverse regional methods of cooking.
 Taking you on a true culinary journey of the subcontinent.

 “Eagle lodge” was built in 1838 on land which was part of the manor of Cheltenham and was owned by Richard Fox, a timber merchant.
 In 1897, Eagle House was sold for £1005 to a William Wyatt; the surviving sale particulars give a fascinating description of a house as it was at the time.